What was Thoth the god of?

 Thoth’s wife was the Egyptian goddess Ma’at.
 The two of them often stood on either side of Ra’s boat.
 (No, Ma’at is not the same goddess as Mut).
 Together, Thoth and Ma’at represented truth, order, and justice, like the Zoroastrian god Mithra.

 Indeed, Mithra and Thoth may have at one time been related gods.
+Like Mithra, Thoth helped to settle arguments, especially arguments among the other Egyptian gods.

 What did Egyptians pray to Thoth about?